Tobias “Toby” David Schofield

 After graduating from high school on a Friday, he began working on a Monday in what would be a lifetime career of logging for Huffman-Wright.
 Many years were boots on the ground jobs starting as a choker setter and hook tender, then shovel operator, and finally a foreman.
 His experience was his education and he especially thrived on the challenge of tower logging, designing complex rigging systems over deep canyons.
 A 40-hour week didn’t apply, rather there’s a job to do and go hard to get it done.
 That could mean blading snow in the dark before trucks arrive, staying late to finish a road change, and everything in between.
 If you went on a drive with him in any direction, he would point out the vast amount of jobs he worked on.
 He described his outdoor work setting as a way to see God every morning as the sun rises up on top of a mountain ridge.

-Toby is survived by his wife, Darla; daughter Geneva (Scott), and grandchildren Jadyn, Jace, and Syler, Leah and granddaughter Acacia; daughter Renae (Blake), and grandchildren Rosalie and Ryder; sisters, Donna (Curt), and Tammi (Toby); three sisters-in-law, Roxanne, Shannon, and Beverly; brothers, Mike (Freeda), Dennis (Joan), and Joe (Marilyn); and many nieces and nephews.
-He is preceded in death by his parents, Basil and Elsie; brother Patrick; sister Mona; and sister-in-law Robin (Am).
+Toby is survived by his wife Darla; daughters Geneva (Scott) and grandchildren Jadyn, Jace, and Syler, Leah and granddaughter Acacia, and Renae (Blake) and grandchildren Rosalie and Ryder.
+Sisters Donna (Curt) and Tammi (Toby); sisters-in-law Roxanne, Shannon, and Beverly; brothers Mike (Freeda), Dennis (Joan) and Joe (Marilyn); and many nieces and nephews.
+He is preceded in death by his parents, Basil and Elsie, brother Patrick, sister Mona, and sister-in-law Robin (Am).

-A public celebration of Toby's life will be held on Sunday, Nov.
-14 at noon, at the Riddle Community Center, located at 123 Parkside St. in Riddle, Oregon.
+A public celebration of Toby’s life will be held on Sunday, Nov.
+14 at 11 a.m., at the Winston Community Center, located at 440 SE Grape Ave., in Winston, Oregon.
 Please bring your memories and stories to share.
 Private family interment services to follow.

 Toby was an advocate for the lives of unborn children.
 In lieu of flowers or for those who desire, suggested donations are to Hope Clinic for women or Safe Haven maternity home, both in Roseburg, Oregon.